MP Estate Planning UK

 Tribunal case study: Afsha Chugtai v HMRC and gifts with reservation of benefit rules

-We summarise a clear example so families can see how behaviour matters.
-Mohammed Chugtai set up two arrangements in Feb 2000: one over funds in an Abbey National account (later at Santander) and one over property at Henley Road, Caversham.
-He was excluded as a beneficiary; his children were named instead.
-He died in Feb 2017.
+We summarise this case because it is a clear example of how behaviour — not paperwork — determines the IHT outcome.
+Mohammed Chugtai set up two lifetime trust arrangements in February 2000: one over funds in an Abbey National account (later held at Santander) and one over property at Henley Road, Caversham.
+He was excluded as a beneficiary under both trust deeds; his children were named as beneficiaries instead.
+He died in February 2017.

 Background facts